huangy22/Academic_Citation_Network/README.md

 ```
 The code will print out some information about the simulation status.
 It will take 1.5 to 2 hours to finish.
 The code will write to some result files in `Data/` and plot some statistical figures to `Figures/`.

-To see the interactive visualization on a webpage, you need to run the following script:
+To see the interactive visualizations using force-directed graph for the citation network and cluster structure on a webpage, you need to run the following script:
 ```
 ./visual.sh
 ```